Energinet-DataHub/opengeh-edi/README.md

 In this sprint we are working on

-- Send out results for non-profiled consumption per gridarea to the balance supplier.
+- Send out results using the CIM JSON format

 In the next sprint we are working on

-- Actors are able to receive messages in CIM JSON format.
+- Be able to search for outgoing messages in frontend
 - Creating acceptance test for testing message flow

 ## Getting Started